New York–style pizza

 This style evolved in the U.S. from the pizza that originated in New York City in the early 1900s, itself derived from the Neapolitan-style pizza made in Italy.
-Today, it is the dominant style eaten in the New York metropolitan area states of New York and New Jersey, and is variously popular throughout the United States.
+Today, it is the dominant style eaten in the New York metropolitan area states of New York and New Jersey and is popular throughout the United States.
 Regional variations exist throughout the Northeast and elsewhere in the U.S.